DevExCodeHub/monitor-data-in-AIOpenScale/README.md

 # monitor-data-in-AIOpenScale
 Notebook to monitor synthetic data for AI OpenScale with German Credit data

-## Included Components

-* **IBM Watson Studio:** Analyze data using RStudio, Jupyter and Machine Learning Flow in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

-* **IBM Cloud Object Storage:** An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
-This code pattern uses Cloud Object Storage.

 ## Pre-requisites

 * **IBM Cloud account:**  An account must exist to use the platform.